 What is a digital asset?

-The default rule under RUFUDAA, provides methods for a fiduciary to access a catalogue of electronic communications and other types of digital assets, but not the content.
+The default rule under RUFUDAA, provides methods for a fiduciary to access a catalog of electronic communications and other types of digital assets, but not the content.

 What is a catalogue of electronic communication?

-A catalogue of electronic communication “identifies” the person communicating and the electronic address, along with the date and time of the communication.
+A catalog of electronic communication “identifies” the person communicating and the electronic address, along with the date and time of the communication.
 The substance of the communication is not accessible under RUFUDAA.

 How can you access a catalogue of electronic communication of a decedent?

-In order for a fiduciary to access to the content of electronic communications (documents, photos, emails, basically any information concerning the meaning of the communication stored electronically), the user must specifically do so by an online tool (facebook and Google have these tools) or in an estate planning document.
+In order for a fiduciary to access the content of electronic communications (documents, photos, emails, basically any information concerning the meaning of the communication stored electronically), the user must specifically do so by an online tool (Facebook and Google have these tools) or in an estate planning document.

 What if the online tool and estate documents don’t match?

 If the online designations conflict with the estate planning documents, the online designation controls.
 More importantly, the Custodian’s Terms of Service will control what the fiduciary may or may not do with your digital assets.